MattRSnyder/LinkedInEasyApply/README.md

 LinkedIn has been known to ban accounts that use automation software for automatic messaging, but it is extremely rare to get banned for using automation to apply for jobs.

 <br>**How do I know it's working?**<br><br>
-The app will show console output at the bottom while applying to jobs and it opens a Chrome browser to do the job application automation so you can see it applying in realtime.<br>
+The app will show console output at the bottom while applying to jobs and it opens a Chrome browser to do the job application automation so you can see it applying in realtime.<br><br>
 ![172074839-17d185c5-e53f-40db-9780-f76c71e2d8e5](https://user-images.githubusercontent.com/66499256/172075541-98645bda-d92b-4af7-bc1e-22d5a1fe975e.png)

 <br>**What do I do if I get an error?**<br><br>